Moral disengagement

+Detailed mechanisms

 Moral justification

 One method of disengagement is portraying inhumane behavior as though it has a moral purpose in order to make it socially acceptable.
 Moral justification is the first of a series of mechanisms suggested by Bandura that can induce people to bypass self-sanction and violate personal standards.
 For example, torture, in order to obtain information necessary to protect the nation's citizens, may be seen as acceptable.
 This form of disengagement happens before the decision to engage in a behaviour, usually people only engage in reprehensible conduct after they have justified the actions on a moral ground.
 Through cognitive reconstrual, wrongful behaviours can be perceived as righteous.

 Religious principles, nationalistic imperatives and righteous ideologies have long been used as means to justify reprehensible and destructive conducts.
 One example is the holy terror justified by religious principles documented by Rapport and Alexander.